MorganOnBass/docker-ocserv-saml/README.md

 * Modification of the listening port for more networking versatility
 * Customizing the DNS servers used for queries over the VPN
 * Supports tunneling all traffic over the VPN or tunneling only specific routes via split-include
-* Config directory can be mounted to a host directory for persistance
+* Config directory can be mounted to a host directory for persistence
 * Advanced manual configuration for power users

 # Run container from Docker registry